Modelling the Impact of Device Imperfections on Electron Shuttling in SiMOS devices: Results

 Permanent localisation under the defect can be explained by analysing the evolution of the instantaneous eigenspectra of the combined conveyor-trap system, shown in Fig.~\ref{fig: levels}.
 We see a high concentration of sequential avoided crossings occurring when the conveyor begins to interact with the defect, with multiple bound states of the defect dropping deep below the conveyor levels.
 This forces the electron into a series of non-adiabatic transitions governed by Eq.~\eqref{eq: landau-zener} at these initial crossings, transferring its population to the deeply bound defect states.
-Once captured, the energy of the trapped electron remains far below the conveyor's evolving levels for the remainder of the simulation, maintaining a substantial energy gap of $\sim200\text{ meV}$.
+Once captured, the energy of the trapped electron remains far below the conveyor's evolving levels for the remainder of the simulation, maintaining a substantial energy gap of $\sim200~\text{meV}$.
 This effectively prevents any possibility of tunnelling back to the travelling conveyor minimum.
 For comparison, increasing the confinement with a clavier voltage of 500~mV substantially reduces the size of this energy gap as the conveyor moves away from the defect.
 As a result, the electron encounters another sequence of avoided crossings with the conveyor levels, enabling it to escape the trap as a superposition of excited conveyor eigenstates.
 Partial trapping at intermediate confinement is caused by the gap between the two competing potential wells reducing enough for only the higher energy trap states to form avoided crossings with the conveyor states, meaning just the excited components of the wavefunction transition back to the shuttling minima.

-Even when the electron completely escapes the trap, considerable orbital excitations present a concern as they may open up spin-flip pathways, in particular those mediated by phonon-mediated relaxation of spin-orbit hybridised states.
+Even when the electron completely escapes the trap, considerable orbital excitations present a concern as they may open up spin-flip pathways, in particular those mediated by phonon-mediated relaxation of spin-orbit hybridised states \cite{ciroth2025numericalsimulationcoherentspinshuttling}.
 However, the probability of a spin-flip event will scale with the degree of orbital-spin hybridisation, which we know from reported g-factor variations is approximately $10^{-3}$ in these systems \cite{Cifuentes2024boundsto}.
-Therefore, we expect the spin-conserving decay channel to remain dominant under realistic operating conditions for charge shuttling.
+Therefore, spin-conserving decay channels are expected to remain dominant under realistic operating conditions for charge shuttling.